Synthetic Light Curves and Spectra for the Photospheric Phase of a 3D Stripped-Envelope Supernova Explosion Model: Comparison with the Observed Type Ib/c Supernova Population

-Thus, we can clearly conclude that the asymmetries in our model are too large to be representative of \emph{generic} stripped-envelope supernovae.
+Thus, the asymmetries in our model may be too large to be representative of \emph{generic} stripped-envelope supernovae.
 This does not yet conclusively prove that current 3D supernova explosion models are too asymmetric.
-In Ib/c supernovae with more massive envelopes of helium and heavier elements, the final distribution of nickel may be less asymmetric, and its impact on the viewing-angle dependence of the light curve may be mitigated by the large optical depth of these outer layers.
+The transient set from \citet{Taddia2018} used in Figure~\ref{fig:dm15bolo} is small, so a quantitative comparison of the scatter would not be enough to permit firm conclusions.
+There seems to be less of a tension when comparing to he bigger sample of Ib/c supernovae with measured peak V-band magnitude in Figure~\ref{fig:dm15V}.
+Furthermore, in Ib/c supernovae with more massive envelopes of helium and heavier elements, the final distribution of nickel may be less asymmetric, and its impact on the viewing-angle dependence of the light curve may be mitigated by the large optical depth of these outer layers.
 However, our results demonstrate that the predicted viewing-angle dependence provides a means to constrain explosion asymmetries based on the observed distribution of light curve properties, if either the observed samples can be extended to lower magnitude, or simulations for more massive progenitors become available.
 Interestingly, the amplitude of the viewing-angle dependence of about $1\,\mathrm{mag}$ at peak is even larger than in the artificial jet-driven explosion models of \citet[][Figure~2]{rapoport_12}, except perhaps for the U-band, where \citet{rapoport_12} find a strong direction-dependence during the rise phase.
 The less pronounced viewing-angle dependence in the jet-driven model could be related to its considerably higher ejecta mass of $10\,\mathrm{M}_\odot$.
 In future, it will be important to investigate whether higher optical depth from the nickel blobs and slower diffusion from the nickel blobs to the photosphere reduce the viewing-angle dependence in less extremely stripped neutrino-driven supernovae.